 A 1700 engraving of Brent Pelham Hall shows the house and its surroundings laid out in a formal arrangement of walled gardens.

 The engraving clearly illustrates the hierarchy of spaces with an axial approach through a series of enclosures.
-The formal walk form the garden front of the house to St. Mary’s Church is the principal axis.
-Horses and carriages arrived directly to the stables and ancillary buildings to the right.
-Grids of formal planting, vegetables and orchards lay to the left.
+The formal walk from the garden front of the house to St. Mary’s Church is the principal axis.
+It shows the service accommodation to the right arranged in courtyards, which line through to the walled gardens on the left.
+Horses and carriages arrived directly to these stables and ancillary buildings to the right, whilst grids of formal planting, vegetables and orchards lay to the left.

 The layout of the estate evolved with the removal of the glazed link on the approach and the service courtyard reconnected to the main house.
 Much of the ancillary accommodation has now gone as has a definite edge between the cultivated gardens and the parkland.
-The fish pond has been extended into a lake with a small island.
+The fishpond has been extended into a lake with a small island.

 Working closely with landscape architect, Kim Wilkie, Brooks Murray designed a masterplan to complement the meticulously restored Grade 1 listed house, to restore the hierarchy of enclosures from the original design and create a space that the owners, who are keen gardeners, can enjoy.